-A pairs exercise that allows people calm down an over-emotional person without getting drawn in.
+This exercise shows you how to calm down an over-emotional person without getting drawn into their emotion.

-Here we will introduce some of the phrases we have collected over the years that help defuse tricky situations.
+Here we will introduce some of the phrases we have collected over the years during conflict resolution courses and real-life incidents that help defuse tricky situations.

-Here we return to the lists we created earlier in the day and delegates will get to discuss and practice how they would deal with some of their conflict management situations using the awareness and material from the day.
+You will get to discuss and practise how you can deal with conflict situations using the awareness gained and material used during the day.

 We will look at:

-Here is an opportunity for the whole group to brainstorm about different conflict management techniques and tools they know work to deal with their own angry, upset or frustrated feelings.
+Here is an opportunity for the whole group to brainstorm conflict management techniques and tools they know help them deal with their own angry, upset or frustrated feelings.